The amicable settlement: for entrepreneurs with debts

 What the judge looks at when deciding on a compulsory settlement:

-• Is the proposal well-documented and based on reliable numbers
+- Is the proposal well-documented and based on reliable numbers?

-• Has the proposal been reviewed or drawn up by an independent and expert party, such as a municipal credit bank or professional debt counselling organisation
+- Has the proposal been reviewed or drawn up by an independent and expert party, such as a municipal credit bank or professional debt counselling organisation?

-• Is it clear that the offer is the maximum you can ask from the debtor
+- Is it clear that the offer is the maximum you can ask from the debtor?

-• If a creditor does not get their full share, will they get in trouble
+- If a creditor does not get their full share, will they get in trouble?

-• What is the unwilling creditor's share of the total debt
+- What is the unwilling creditor's share of the total debt?

 Wsnp

 Is an amicable settlement not successful and does the judge not grant a compulsory settlement either?
-Only then can you go to court and apply for Wsnp.
+Only then can you go to (in Dutch) and apply for Wsnp.
 This is also possible if you have a statement from experts or the municipality that an amicable settlement is not likely to succeed.
 Because, for example, there is no chance to convince the creditors.
 In most cases you must end your business if you are admitted to the Wsnp.

 Sometimes debtors get stuck in the amicable process.
 To make access to the Wsnp easier for them, there is the option to go directly to a specific group of insolvency administrators.
 After a failed amicable settlement, they can request a compulsory settlement or access to the Wsnp.
 The Legal Aid Board ('Raad voor Rechtsbijstand') reimburses the costs of these procedures.